Trip info

 Our route to Annapurna Circuit/Thorung La Pass follows a careful approach with ample time for acclimatization and breathtaking sceneries along the way.
 Our itinerary involves a side excursion to Gyaru and Ngawal.
 We also have kept an acclimatization day at Manang.
 The maximum elevation you will gain on this trip is 5,416m/17,770ft and the maximum overnight elevation is 4,400m/14,436ft.
 We have carefully tailored each of our itineraries.
 We put a lot of care into all the details when it comes to executing any of your ventures.
 Safety is always a priority while travelling with AlpineTrav and we have applied this strictly on our approach.

-Customize Your Trek:
+Customize Your Annapurna Circuit Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Annapurna Circuit trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

-15-day Annapurna Circuit Trek Itinerary
+15-Days Annapurna Circuit Trek Itinerary

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in.
-You will be briefed about your upcoming adventure.
-If you have any doubts, check your equipment and visited to Thamel, the main tourist hub.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel (Hotel Vajra)
+Accommodation: Hotel Moonlight

 The second day of the trek begins with breakfast in the Kathmandu hotel.
 After early morning breakfast, you will head west and follow the Prithvi Highway along the Trishuli River to the homeland of Central Himalaya, including Annapurna, Dhaulagiri, and Machhapuchhre.
 The distance from Kathmandu to Jagat is 213 kilometers, taking about 8-9 hours by jeep.
 During the drive, you can learn about the rural culture and lifestyle, and you might even see some beautiful views of the Himalayas before your trek starts the next day.